 - Stratum Granulosum – The middle of the five layers of the epidermis, consisting of Keratinocytes that are flat and have no nuclei.
 The Breslow thickness, measured from The Stratum Granulosum, defines the depth of penetration of a melanoma.

 - Stratum Spinosum

-Melanocytes: Cells that are situated in the Stratum Basale (bottom most layer of the epidermis).
+Melanocytes are the pigment-producing cells that found in the Stratum Basale.
 There are around 15 keratinocytes to one melanocytes.
 Melanocytes produce melanin that is, in turn, taken up by keratinocytes.
 So one melanocytes supplies around 15 Keratinocytes with the melanin pigment.
 Abnormal melanocytes are the hallmark of melanoma.

-Rete Ridges: The downward projections of the epidermis into the dermis.
+Rete Ridges are the downward projections of the epidermis into the dermis.

 Dermal Papillae: finger-like projections upwards of the dermis into the epidermis that also contains superficial dermal blood vessels

 Merkel Cells: Found in groups in the Basal Layer of the epidermis.
 They connect with nerves from the dermis and help transmit touch sensation.
 Rarely develop into Merkel Cell Cancer.

 Langerhans Cells: Found mainly in the Epidermis (also the upper part of the dermis) and are cells involved in immune function.
 They detect foreign cells such as bacteria and other antigens.

 Increased melanin in the keratinocytes & in the melanocytes is found in:

 Melanin taken up by melanophages in the dermis is found in Lichen planus like keratosis (LPLK) – these lesions look like flat pink or grey lesions.